adhd-evaluations-for-adults

 ADHD is a neurological diagnosis, which means that something different is happening in your brain.
 That difference is not a bad thing, but it can feel like a bad thing when you aren’t sure what is happening to you.
 Did you know that about 8% of children and 2.5% of adults have ADHD?
 It’s typically identified in school-aged children, but sometimes teachers, parents, and mentors miss it.

 The good news?
 It is diagnosable and you can get treatment.
 You just need the right testing in order to get a real ADHD diagnosis.
 We’ve become mavens at providing the best ADHD assessments so that you can finally get focused.
+Many students who receive an ADHD diagnosis later pursue testing accommodations for exams like the SAT or ACT.

 In your ADHD assessment, we test your neurological functioning and collect meaningful data about your educational history.
 Why?
 Because we want to write a report that helps you advocate for yourself at your school and/or work.
 Our reports include all the necessary information for you to advocate for your needs when you submit them to your work or school’s Disabilities Office.
 You can’t get testing accommodations unless you have one of these reports.